by Rosalyn Carson-DeWitt, MD

 Description of Test

-Based on the results, your doctor will decide if any further tests or treatments are needed.
+Based on the results, your doctor will decide if more tests or treatments are needed.

 If you think you have an emergency, call for emergency medical services right away.